 - Complete non-functional testing like load, performance, and stress testing

 Automated testing helps you and your team maximize efficiency while eliminating monotony.
 It delivers data-driven testing while allowing you to test software on different platforms with different configurations, and helps ensure continuous system stability and functionality by storing historical data for your records.
 This ensures shorter development cycles and better software quality in general.

 Catching bugs early on is another important facet of automation testing.
 And by shifting left as early as possible, you ensure that testing occurs whenever possible.
 This negates the possibility of encountering a landmine in your software on the big day (and, take it from me, this happens far too often!).

 Reducing project costs also helps in increasing test coverage by shrinking the number of team members you need to test.
 That’s another huge benefit that ensures your team members focus on high-value strategy and building automation scripts rather than repetitive testing.
 It provides teams and employees the chance to focus on the newer, higher-order level tasks rather than executing monotonous and repeated actions.

 Software testing is an integral part of rolling out any application and UI testing is as crucial as it is complex.
-However, there are many challenges involved in these processes that lead to layers of complications, and so it’s important to choose the right testing approach while keeping in mind your project scope, environment, budget, and so on.
-Automated testing is definitely poised to erase many of the challenges that face UI testing today.
+However, these processes present no shortage of challenges.
+These can lead to layers of complications.
+In turn, it’s important to choose the right testing approach while keeping in mind your project scope, environment, budget, and so on.
+Whatever your decision, automated testing is definitely poised to erase many of the challenges that face UI testing today.

-Yet to do so, it must be built with the right scripts and with an eye for the nature of the system.
+It’s no secret that to achieve automation success with a mobile app, you must build with the right scripts and with an eye for the nature of the system.
 We’ve built Sofy with exactly this in mind: Sofy’s testing framework helps boost your engineering capabilities, allow you to perform efficient testing with automation, thus enhancing developer productivity, and the ability to ship quality code fast.